PaddlePaddle/docs/doc/fluid/advanced_guide/dygraph_to_static/debugging_en.md

 There are two ways to print the transformed static graph code:

-1. Use the attribute `code` of the decorated function:
+1. Use the attribute `code` of the decorated function

+   In the following code, the decorator `paddle.jit.to_static` transforms `func` into a class object `StaticLayer`.
+You can use the `code` attribute of `StaticLayer` to get the transformed code.
     ```Python
     @paddle.jit.to_static
     def func(x):